Steeven9/AutoBadger/README.md

 Just open the `AutoBadger.ino` file with the Arduino IDE, adjust ports or timeouts if needed and upload it to the board!

-Note: depending on your strobe model you might have to adjust the behaviour of the `blink()` function.
+Note: depending on your strobe model you might have to enable `MANUAL_BLINK` to manually make the light flash.
+It's a bit more noisy (relay clicking) so I would suggest to get a strobe that flashes by itself.

 ## Schematic and assembly